SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-Problem-05.md

 - Budget: real number in the range \[10.0… 100.0\]
 - Count series: `n` - whole number in the range \[1… 10\]

-For each series you receive two lines:
+For each series you receive two elements:
 - Name of the series: string
 - Price for a series: real number in the range \[1.0… 15.0\]